Paul McCartney: 2000–2009

-In July 2005, he performed at the Live 8 event in Hyde Park, London, opening the show with "Sgt.
+In July 2005, McCartney performed at the Live 8 event in Hyde Park, London, opening the show with "Sgt.
 Pepper's Lonely Hearts Club Band" (with U2) and closing it with "Drive My Car" (with George Michael), "Helter Skelter", and "The Long and Winding Road".
 In September, he released the rock album Chaos and Creation in the Backyard, for which he provided most of the instrumentation.
 In 2006, McCartney released the classical work Ecce Cor Meum.
 The rock album Memory Almost Full followed in 2007.
 In 2008, he released his third Fireman album, Electric Arguments.
 Also in 2008, he performed at a concert in Liverpool to celebrate the city's year as European Capital of Culture.
 In 2009, after a four-year break, he returned to touring and has since performed over 80 shows.
 More than forty-five years after the Beatles first appeared on American television during The Ed Sullivan Show, he returned to the same New York theatre to perform on Late Show with David Letterman.
 On 9 September 2009, EMI reissued the Beatles catalogue following a four-year digital remastering effort, releasing a music video game called The Beatles: Rock Band the same day.

 McCartney's enduring fame has made him a popular choice to open new venues.
 In 2009, he performed three sold-out concerts at the newly built Citi Field, a venue constructed to replace Shea Stadium in Queens, New York.
 These performances yielded the double live album Good Evening New York City later that year.